sagaxyz/node-deploy/README.md

 ### Kubernetes Addons
 - CSI driver
 - A `StorageClass` named `saga-default` handled by the CSI driver and, ideally, persistent.
 Running ephemeral storages is possible but not advised.
 - If `expose_p2p = true`, a LoadBalancer implementation like MetalLB installed in your cluster.
-Cloud native solution are also compatible.
-This is hightly recommended, although it is possible not to expose the p2p port publicly and rely on ClusterIP services.
+Cloud native solutions are also compatible.
+This is highly recommended, although it is possible not to expose the p2p port publicly and rely on ClusterIP services.
 The implementation should attach an external ip or hostname to the newly created `LoadBalancer` services.
 We will typically require 2-3 IPs.

 ## Deploy Saga Pegasus